mikl36/NoteApp/README.md

-# note App for Android, a course project, a basic note app or base for it with possible extensibility for everyday (capabilities) use (everydayApp, now with basic weather fetch capabilities).
+# Note App for Android, a course project, a basic note app or base for it with possible extensibility for everyday (capabilities) use (everydayApp, now with basic weather fetch capabilities).
 Jetpack Compose, Kotlin, Android, Room database